JeanFerka/ArcadeAPI/README.md

             // GRAPHICS_3D
             virtual void drawModel(const Model &model) = 0;

-            virtual Type getType() const = 0;
+            // returns the type of display, either TEXT, GRAPHICS_2D or GRAPHICS_3D. virtual Type getType() const = 0;

-            virtual std::vector<Event> getEvents() = 0;
+            // returns the display/system events that occured. virtual std::vector<Event> getEvents() = 0;

-            virtual void setView(Rect<float> rect) = 0;
+            // sets the part of the game world that the display should show. virtual void setView(Rect<float> rect) = 0;

+            // clears the display.
             virtual void clear() = 0;

+            // displays the display.
             virtual void display() = 0;
     };
 }
 ```

-`IDisplayModule::getType` returns the type of display, either TEXT, GRAPHICS_2D or GRAPHICS_3D.
-`IDisplayModule::getEvents` returns the display/system events that occured.
-`IDisplayModule::setView` sets the part of the game world that the display should show.
-`IDisplayModule::clear` clears the display.
-`IDisplayModule::display` displays the display.
-The draw* functions are used to draw things on the display.

 They must also implement the following symbol, that returns an instance of the class implementing the interface.